Mariah Carey’s Backup Dancer Gets Engaged Onstage, Followed By Thunderous Applause From LGBTQ Community

 Mariah Carey is currently enjoying a successful concert residency in Las Vegas.
-The world famous Caesars Palace is a hotel and casino in Las Vegas which has been home to such big-name acts as Rod Stewart, Christina Aguilera, Jerry Seinfeld, and many more.
+The world-famous Caesars Palace is a hotel and casino in Las Vegas which has been home to such big-name acts as Rod Stewart, Christina Aguilera, Jerry Seinfeld, and many more.

 These days Mariah Carey is calling it home.